-As of March 31, 2024, we had cash of \$487.3 million, which consisted of cash held in checking and savings accounts with financial institutions.
+As of March 31, 2025, we had cash of \$604.9 million, which consisted of cash held in checking and savings accounts with financial institutions.
 We finance our operations mainly through a variety of financing fund arrangements that we have formed with fund investors, cash generated from our sources of revenue and borrowings from secured credit facilities arrangements with syndicates of banks and from secured, long-term non-recourse loan arrangements.
-In 2023, we received \$1.0 billion of new commitments on secured credit facilities arrangements with syndicates of banks and \$0.8 billion of commitments from secured, long-term non-recourse loan arrangements.
+In 2024, we received \$3.4 billion of new commitments on secured credit facilities arrangements and \$1.5 billion of commitments from secured, long-term non-recourse loan arrangements.
 Our principal uses of cash are funding our business, including the costs of acquisition and installation of solar energy systems, satisfaction of our obligations under our debt instruments and other working capital requirements.
-As of March 31, 2024, we had outstanding borrowings of \$387.0 million on our \$447.5 million credit facility maturing in November 2025.
+As of March 31, 2025, we had outstanding borrowings of \$358.5 million on our \$447.5 million credit facility maturing in March 2027.
 In February 2024, we amended one of our subsidiary's senior secured credit facility to, among other things, increase the total commitments from \$1.8 billion to \$2.4 billion and extend the maturity date from April 2025 to April 2028.
+In July 2024, we amended the same senior secured credit facility to increase total commitments from \$2.4 billion to \$2.6 billion.
 In February 2024, we amended our bank line of credit to, among other things, reduce the total commitments from \$600.0 million to \$447.5 million, and to extend the maturity date from January 2025 to November 2025.
-This maturity date can be further extended to March 2027, if we meet certain liquidity tests as of September 30, 2024.
+As of September 30, 2024, this maturity date was automatically extended to March 1, 2027, due to us maintaining funds on deposit in a collateral account equal to an amount sufficient to repay at the scheduled maturity all of our 0% Senior Convertible Notes due 2026 that are outstanding as of September 30, 2024 and being otherwise in compliance with our quarter-end liquidity covenant.

-Additionally, we have purchase commitments, which have the ability to be canceled without significant penalties, with multiple suppliers to purchase \$280.4 million of photovoltaic modules, inverters and batteries by the end of the first quarter of 2025.
+Additionally, we have purchase commitments, which have the ability to be canceled without significant penalties, with multiple suppliers to purchase \$422.4 million of batteries by the end of the fourth quarter of 2025.
 In February 2024, we issued \$475.0 million of convertible senior notes with a maturity date of March 1, 2030, for net proceeds of approximately \$470.1 million.
 Our business model requires substantial outside financing arrangements to grow the business and facilitate the deployment of additional solar energy systems.
 The solar energy systems that are operational are expected to generate a positive return rate over the term of the Customer Agreement, typically 20 or 25 years.
 However, in order to grow, we will continue to be dependent on financing from outside parties.
 If financing is not available to us on acceptable terms if and when needed, we may be required to reduce planned spending, which could have a material adverse effect on our operations.
 While there can be no assurances, we anticipate raising additional required capital from new and existing investors.
 We believe our cash, investment fund commitments and available borrowings as further described below will be sufficient to meet our anticipated cash needs for at least the next 12 months.
 We believe we will meet longer-term expected future cash requirements and obligations through a combination of cash flows from operating activities, available cash balances, and available credit via our credit facilities.
 The following table summarizes our cash flows for the periods indicated: